The Old Vic: Reopening

-Kevin Spacey
+Kevin Spacey (2003-2015)

 In 2003, actor Kevin Spacey was appointed as new artistic director of the Old Vic Theatre Company.
 Spacey said he wanted to inject new life into the British theatre industry, and bring British and American theatrical talent to the stage.
 Spacey served as artistic director until 2015.

-In November 2017, amid a series of rape and sexual misconduct allegations against Spacey, 20 people contacted the Old Vic with claims that he had sexually harassed and/or assaulted them at the theatre during his tenure as artistic director.
+In November 2017, amid a series of rape and sexual misconduct allegations against Spacey, 20 people contacted the Old Vic with claims that he had sexually harassed or assaulted them at the theatre during his tenure as artistic director.
 In the wake of the scandal, The Old Vic released a statement apologising for "not creating an environment or culture where people felt able to speak freely", and announced a "commitment to a new way forward".

 In 2018, the Old Vic announced that it had established the Guardians Programme, a group of trained staff who offer a confidential outlet for colleagues to share concerns about behaviour or the culture at work.
 Additionally, a Guardians Network has been formed to bring together the group of organisations from all sectors (not just the arts) who have implemented the principles of a Guardian Programme.

+Matthew Warchus (2015-26)

+Since 2015, Matthew Warchus has been Artistic Director of The Old Vic.
+His debut season opened in September 2015 with Warchus's production of a new play about education, Future Conditional by Tamsin Oglesby.
+He also has directed productions at the theatre such as the world premiere of the musical Groundhog Day by Tim Minchin and Danny Rubin, Present Laughter by Noël Coward and from the Christmas 2017 season directed Jack Thorne's new version of A Christmas Carol which has returned to the theatre every Christmas season since raising £1.5million for food poverty and deprivation-focused charities.
+He announced his resignation in May 2024, leaving the position in September 2026 after 11 years.
+On 27 November 2024, it was announced that Rupert Goold would take over as Artistic Director with Rebecca Frecknall as Associate Director.

-Bicentenary
+Bicentenary (2018)

-On 24 October 2017 The Old Vic announced its bicentenary season.
+On 24 October 2017, The Old Vic announced its bicentenary season.
 The theatre celebrated its 200th birthday on 11 May 2018 with a free performance of Joe Penhall's Mood Music, featuring Ben Chaplin.